 The social model of disability is a civil rights approach to disability.
 If modern life was set up in a way that was accessible for people with disabilities then they would not be excluded or restricted.
 This model arose in contrast to the Medical Model of Disability, which states that disability is caused by the health condition a person has and the nature of this condition will determine what they can and can’t do.
 The medical model would say that in order for everyone to participate fully in society, everyone would need a non-disabled body and mind.
-This makes ‘disability’ the result of the person being different, not of society.
+This makes ‘disability’ the result of the person being different, rather than society being exclusive.

 Producers can look at the social model of disability as a starting point from which to create an inclusive atmosphere in the design of the show, in all of its forms — online, in the rehearsal hall, in daily notes, and through the production to the benefit of the audience.
 In order to create accessibility, producers must recognize their responsibility in making individuals able or unable to engage with their art.
 The onus is on the organizer of the event or activity to make sure that the activity is accessible.

-In an interview between Alice Sheppard and Laura Flanders, (video below, link to transcript here) they discuss "The Vessel", a public art installation in New York composed of many floors of stairs.
+In an interview between Alice Sheppard and Laura Flanders, they discuss "The Vessel", a public art installation in New York composed of many floors of stairs.
 There is an elevator that takes you to the top, but the experience of the artwork includes stairs.
+The video is below, link to transcript here.

 In the interview, Alice asks, "Why would you construct a public work of art that is massively and culturally inaccessible?...Inclusionary thinking, compliance kind of thinking is the elevator that will get you to the top.
 Participatory, cultural, and aesthetic thinking is about what is the experience being in the art itself."
 (Bolded for emphasis.)